Ziwi01/proveasio/README.md

 Please detailed description for all customizations and added functionality please see below sections

-TODO: Add sections for all installed things.

-## Additional files

-Optional files to be put manually where they belong

-In Windows:

-- Windows Terminal settings file
-- PowerShell PS1 file

 ## Manual actions

 - Generate SSH keys and put them into `~/.ssh`
 - Generate GPG keys and use them in `~/.git/config`

-## Prerequisites

-TODO: describe

-## Usage

-TODO: describe

 ## Author

-Ziwi <ziwi01@gmail.com>
+Eryk 'Ziwi' Kozakiewicz

 ## Mentions

-`ide.vim` configuration/setup is based on old (modified) version of [run2cmd/ide.vim](https://github.com/run2cmd/ide.vim) by Piotr Bugała <piotr.bugala@gmail.com>
+- `ide.vim` configuration/setup is based on old (modified) version of [run2cmd/ide.vim](https://github.com/run2cmd/ide.vim) by Piotr Bugała <piotr.bugala@gmail.com>
-Windows setup was inspired and mostly based on https://github.com/lholota/dev-setup
+- Windows setup was inspired and mostly based on https://github.com/lholota/dev-setup